Fragapalooza

 Fragapalooza (also referred to as Frag or Fraga by participants) is an annual video game festival/LAN party that takes place in August currently in Leduc, Alberta, Canada.
 The name Fragapalooza was derived from the Military Slang "Frag" and "palooza" which is the suffix for any type of named festival or gathering, such as Lollapalooza.
 Traditionally held in the summer, Fragapalooza runs over a period of four days and lasting 24/7 for most of that time.
 In 2008, it was Canada's largest LAN party event, having reached approximately 900 attendees at its peak and is still one of the larger gatherings in western Canada..
 It is also one of the longest running annual LAN parties in Canada.

 History and background

 Fragapalooza started in Edmonton, Alberta in 1997 by a group of computer game players playing the game Quake by ID Software.
 The first event consisted primarily of the first-person shooter game Quake and was held in an old airplane hangar at the Edmonton Municipal Airport.
 It has since evolved into a larger, annual gathering, drawing attendees mostly from across Canada but has included participants from as far as Asia, Europe, Australia and the United States.

 Fragapalooza is a nonprofit event, where proceeds from seat sales and sponsorship are rolled into the event itself to cover prizing, rentals, and various other event costs.
-The event is also volunteer-run that is drawn from many long time attendants.
+The event is also volunteer run which includes many long-time attendants.

 This event currently requires participants to "Bring Your Own Computer/Console" (sometimes referred to as BYOC).

+Fragapalooza hit its 30-year milestone in 2026.